Does Your Insurance Cover an Air Ambulance?

 Even if the physician in an emergency recommends an air ambulance, it still has to be approved by your health or travel insurance.
 A doctor working for your insurance company will review the request and situation and decide if it is medically necessary by the current medical standards.
-Your insurance company must approve the recommendation for the air ambulance or you may not be covered.
+Your insurance company must approve the recommendation for the air ambulance, or you may not be covered.

 Many people who have insurance through their employer, a private travel insurance or health insurance plan, Medicaid or Medicare don't think twice about an ambulance bill because they think the insurance company pays for it.
 Given the clauses in health and travel insurance policies like deductibles and co-insurance, even in cases where coverage is provided, you could still end up with a hefty bill.
 Air Ambulances are not automatically covered and are subject to the definitions of the situation by each insurance company.

 You should never assume the full costs of an air transport or air ambulance will be covered.
 If you don't check with your insurance company first, you may end up paying thousands of dollars out of pocket.
 Costs associated with air ambulances stem from: the air ambulance company used, the services provided by the air ambulance and the travel distance to the hospital.